OndrejLosensky/SpotifyAPI/Readme.md

+# Spotify web API

-# Display data about artists with SpotifyAPI
+### Display data about artists with this simple app

 This is unfinished project, where you can display information about artists from Spotify